 1. What’s your problem?

 The first thing to remember about entrepreneurship is that every entrepreneur has the same job: to solve a problem.
-Your product, your marketing, your everything should be shaped by that.
-So the first step is to find out what the audience’s problems are.
+Your product, your marketing, and everything else should be shaped by that.
+So, the first step is to find out what the audience’s problems are.

 2. Start wide, narrow down